ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   cmd_system
-    System to which commands from this console are to be sent.
+    The system to which commands from this console are sent.

-    Must be between 1 and 8 characters in length.
+    Specify 1 to 8 characters.

-    Empty value deletes this field.
+    To remove this field from the profile, set to an empty string (\ :literal:`""`\ ).

     This option is mutually exclusive with :literal:`delete`.